percona/percona-backup-mongodb/doc/source/storage-configuration.rst

 note above as to why).
 We recommend using any object store you might be already familiar with for testing.
 If you don't have an object store yet, we recommend using MinIO for testing as it has simple setup.
-If you plan to use a remote filesytem-type backup server, please see the "Remote Filesystem Server Storage" above.
+If you plan to use a remote filesytem-type backup server, please see the :ref:`filesystem-remote` above.

+.. _azure:

+.. rubric:: Microsoft Azure Blob Storage

+As of v1.5.0, you can use `Microsoft Azure Blob Storage <https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction>`_ as the remote backup storage for |PBM|.

+This gives users a vendor choice.
+Companies with Microsoft-based infrastructure can set up |PBM| with less administrative efforts.

 .. _pbm.config.example_yaml: